braze-inc/braze-docs/_docs/_user_guide/administrative/company_settings/security_settings.md

 Two-Factor Authentication Enforcement:
 - If two-factor authentication is not enforced at the company level, once reset, the user will log in normally and need to go to __Account Settings__ to enable and set up two-factor authentication.
-- If two-factor authentication is enforced at the company level, the next time the user logs in, they'll be asked to set up their two-factor authentication.
+- If two-factor authentication is enforced at the company level, the next time the user logs in, they'll be asked to set up their two-factor authentication.'

+## Security Event Download

+The Security Event report is a CSV report of account invitations, account removals, and failed and successful login attempts.
+To download this report, click **Download report** in the **Security Event Download** section.

 [0]: {% image_buster /assets/img/remember_me.png %}
 [1]: {{site.baseurl}}/user_guide/administrative/access_braze/single_sign_on/